YassinCh/depp/README.md

 ## Features

 - Run Python scripts as dbt models
+- Python Docs string are automatically added as descriptin in docs (more doc improvement soon)
 - Python models are fully typed
 - Currently support for both pandas and polars dataframes (more comming soon)
 - Blazing performance using connectorx, asyncpg